harsh7i/recycle/README.md

-A Tool for bash developers To save much Time.
+### A Tool for bash developers to save much time.
+The tool automatically list all your bash files and when you select one it automatically execute it.
-### command
+### Command
 * `Termux`

 ```shell